 Kimberly Daniels has been an at-large member of the Jacksonville City Council since 2011, representing At-Large Group 1 in western and northeastern Jacksonville (district map).
-Since the early 1990s, the five at-large members of the city council have been elected from one of five special districts, though they are elected by the voters of Jacksonville and Duval County as a whole.
+Since the early 1990s, the five at-large members of the city council must live in one of five special districts, though they are elected by the voters of Jacksonville and Duval County as a whole.
 Although Daniels claims to be a Democrat, she is part of a movement that could not possibly be more antithetical to what we as Democrats stand for.
 Specifically, the New Apostolic Reformation, a kooky offshoot of the religious right that believes it can bring about the Second Coming by taking over the world.

 Daniels is founding pastor and "apostle" of Spoken Word Ministries in Jacksonville.
 According to extensive research by Bruce Wilson of Talk2Action (aka Kossack Troutfishing), who wrote a good piece about her just before her election in May 2011, Daniels is a member of the International Coalition of Apostles, one of the main leadership groups of the NAR movement.
 Among the other members are the likes of Harry Jackson and Cindy Jacobs.